-Fees payable to PricewaterhouseCoopers LLP ("PwC") for the audit of the Company's annual financial statements of €91,087 which includes a fee variation of €9,020 from the prior year audit, (2021: €74,100) have been borne by Mondi plc.
-There were no non-audit services in the current year.
+Fees payable to PricewaterhouseCoopers LLP ("PwC") for the audit of the Company's annual financial statements of €92,204 (2022: €91,087) have been borne by Mondi plc.

-In the prior year, PwC provided non-audit services in relation to the Mondi Group's EMTN Programme under which Mondi Finance plc was an issuer.
+During the year, PwC provided non-audit services in relation to the Mondi Group's EMTN Programme under which Mondi Finance plc was an issuer.
 This programme was for the benefit of the Mondi Group as a whole.
-On this basis, Mondi plc acted as the guarantor for the EMTN, and was responsible for the engagement of PwC in providing these non-audit services and settled all associated invoices raised by PwC.
-Therefore, no non-audit services fees are directly incurred or invoiced to Mondi Finance plc.
-The total fees for these non-audit services provided during the year were €nil (2021: €53,882).
+On this basis, Mondi plc acts as the guarantor for the EMTN, and was responsible for the engagement of PwC in providing these non-audit services and settled all associated invoices raised by PwC.
+Therefore, no non-audit services fees are directly incurred by or invoiced to Mondi Finance plc.
+The total fees for these non-audit services provided during the year were €78,616 (2022: €0).